sl1depengwyn/pechenen-compiler/README.md

 Compiler for lisp-like language

-## Sove examples of code written in pechenen-lisp
+## Some examples of code written in pechenen-lisp

 ```go
 (func Fibonacci (n) (